A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 \subsubsection{Clustering-based Training}

-Except for the pseudo-labeling paradigm, one assumption explicitly or implicitly made in virtually all semi-supervised learning algorithms is the cluster assumption \cite{chapelle2002cluster,chapelle2005semi,van2020survey}, which states that the decision boundary should not cross high-density regions, but instead lie in low-density regions.
-Motivated by this, another popular family of SFDA approaches favors low-density separation through reducing the uncertainty of the target network predictions \cite{liang2020we,li2020model,ye2022alleviating} or encouraging clustering over the target features \cite{li2021imbalanced,qiu2021source}.
+Except for the pseudo-labeling paradigm, nearly all semi-supervised learning algorithms rely on the cluster assumption \citep{yang2021survey}, which asserts that the decision boundary should not cross high-density regions, but instead lie in low-density regions.
+As a result, another popular category of TTDA approaches favors low-density separation by reducing the uncertainty of the target network predictions \citep{liang2020we,li2020model} or promoting clustering among the target features \citep{li2021imbalanced,qiu2021source}. \tim{Fig.~\ref{fig:TTDA-C} illustrates these two representative types of clustering-based training, which will be elaborated in the following part.}